Artur-T-Malas/batch-file-renamer/README.md

 - None at the moment

 ## Fixes to do
-- Make the extension list "fold" when it get's too wide
 - Automatically resize the window back to a smaller side if it got extended by something like a long directory path or file name or a lot of extensions
 - Ignore extensions like .DS_Store etc.
 - Add typing where possible